jonnew/Oat/README.md

 - [ ] It would be good to warn people if the inputs to a multisource component have different sample rates because the output rate will be enforced by the slowest source.
+    - See `oat-record` for how to accomplish since it already does this.
 - [x] Something is wrong with sample synchronization
     - When working with Jennie's data, we found that position samples were being recorded multiple times - they had the same sample number and